hacky-man/hacky-man/Readme.md

-<h3>Experimenting with combition of tools and technologies together. </h3>
+<h3>Experimenting with combination of tools and technologies together. </h3>